 Students will be offered a particular pathway to follow; this pathway will be chosen for you depending on what is best for you and your future.
 Just under half the year group will follow Pathway A, which will be a highly challenging course including the separate sciences.
-About half of the year group will follow Pathway B which is also a rigorous academic pathway but selects "combined science" at its core.
+About half of the year group will follow Pathway B which is also a rigorous academic pathway but selects "double science" at its core.
 A small group of students will be following a supported pathway which is intended for those who need some extra support to achieve well.

 Students will need to make four choices of option subjects, from which three will be allocated during the process of finalising the arrangements.
-One of the option choices for all students (except those on the supported pathway) must be from the EBacc set of subjects - subjects we refer to as facilitating subjects: History, Geography, a Foreign language or Computer Science.
+We recommend most students take a language GCSE (French, Spanish or a community language).
+One of the option choices for all students (except those on the supported pathway) must be from the EBacc set of subjects - subjects we refer to as facilitating subjects: History, Geography, a foreign language or Computer Science.
 This choice needs to be made before completing the other choices for options.

 Students will need to complete the option form online.
-This will be made available through Satchel:One.

-It is vital that they discuss their choices with their parents\carers and also with a member of staff.
+This will be made available through Show My Homework.
+If is vital that they discuss their choices with their parents\carers and also with a member of staff.

 We will try to ensure that everyone is happy with their choices and that they are able to study three of their selected option subjects; however, we also need to balance choices against resources, staffing and aptitude.
-On some occasions, students are approached to reconsider when choices cannot run.
+On some occasions students are approached to reconsider when choices cannot run.